ZSR3004/cell2/README.md

 cf traj
 ```

 You'll see a loading screen (this might take a while) and that's it!
-Running the comamnd directly means its creating a trajectory of orginal stack.
+Running the command directly means its creating a trajectory of original stack.
 That is, its creating a _new_ optical flow and tracking the trajectory of that.
 So, your directory will look like this.

 ```
 |-  types.json